depp57/homelab-talos/README.md

 Thanks to `inlineManifests` defined in `./talos/talconfig.yaml`, **argoCD** is automatically deployed during bootstrapping.
 ArgoCD will then take care of installing all other apps in the cluster.

+Additionally, a Kubernetes Secret `bitwarden-access-token` is created in the `infra-external-secrets` namespace, which is used by the operator to fetch secrets and create `Secret` from `ExternalSecret`.

 In a few minutes, you'll get a running cluster with all workload up & running.